root-project/root/docbook/users-guide/WritingGUI.md

 The first thing to note is the inclusion of the `RQ_OBJECT` macro in the class declaration of `MyMainFrame`.
 It is necessary to provide a standalone class signal/slot capability.
 The signal/slot communication mechanism is described in a separate chapter.
-See “Event Processing:
+See "Event Processing:
-Signals and Slots”.
+Signals and Slots".

 ``` {.cpp}
 // example.C